mhujoel/STRs/README.md

-# Pipeline of bash and R scripts for methods described in "Insights into the causes and consequences of DNA repeat expansions from 900,000 biobank participants"
+# Bash and R scripts for methods described in "Insights into the causes and consequences of DNA repeat expansions from 900,000 biobank participants"

 We provide the following components: